Hierarchical Fault Detection and Diagnosis for Transformer Architectures: Evaluation

 \subsection{Answering {\texorpdfstring{RQ$\mathbf{_2}$}{RQ2}:} Comparison with Existing Techniques}

-To answer RQ$_2$, we compared DEFault++ with four prior DL fault-detection techniques: AutoTrainer~\citep{autotrainer}, DeepDiagnosis~\citep{deepdiagnosis}, DeepFD~\citep{deepfd}, and DEFault~\citep{default}.
-We restricted the comparison to Level~1 detection because the baselines do not expose label spaces that match the DEFault++ transformer categories or root causes.
-Comparing them at Level~2 or Level~3 would equate non-equivalent outputs.
+To answer RQ$_2$, we compare DEFault++ with four existing DNN fault-detection techniques.
+AutoTrainer~\citep{autotrainer} and DeepDiagnosis~\citep{deepdiagnosis} report training-symptom outputs.
+DeepFD~\citep{deepfd} and DEFault~\citep{default} use DNN-level fault categories, which do not correspond to the transformer component categories or root causes used in our evaluation.
+We therefore restrict the comparison to fault detection (Level~1).

-DEFault++ outperformed all four baselines on both architectures (\cref{tab:rq2_detection_comparison}).
-On encoders, DEFault++ reached AUROC of 0.966 and Macro-F1 of 0.824.
-The strongest baseline at Level~1 was DEFault, which reached AUROC of 0.861 and Macro-F1 of 0.566.
-DeepFD reached 0.834 and 0.514.
-The two rule-based methods scored lowest.
-AutoTrainer reached Macro-F1 of 0.284 and DeepDiagnosis reached 0.338.
-AUROC is not applicable to AutoTrainer or DeepDiagnosis because both produce binary decisions without a probability score.
-On decoders, DEFault++ reached AUROC of 0.962 and Macro-F1 of 0.909.
-DEFault reached 0.903 and 0.702, DeepFD reached 0.881 and 0.655, AutoTrainer reached 0.427, and DeepDiagnosis reached 0.482. \\

-The learned baselines outperformed the rule-based baselines at Level~1 because they observed runtime behavior at the model level rather than checking fixed symptom thresholds.
-Their feature spaces were designed for general DNN faults and did not represent attention distributions, QKV alignment, cache behavior, or component-level propagation.
-The rule-based baselines target gradient explosion, vanishing gradients, dying ReLU, and oscillating loss.
-These symptoms did not cover many silent transformer faults in our benchmark, which preserved normal loss curves and finite numerical values while changing internal attention behavior.\\

-We do not report Level~2 or Level~3 comparisons.
-AutoTrainer and DeepDiagnosis generate generic symptom labels that do not map to any fault category in our taxonomy.
-DeepFD and DEFault use DNN-level fault categories that were defined independently of transformer component boundaries.
-A numeric comparison at those levels would equate non-equivalent labels.
-We report baseline coverage in \cref{tab:baseline_coverage} instead.

-\begin{rqsummary} \textbf{Summary of RQ$\mathbf{_2}$:} On Level~1 fault detection, DEFault++ outperformed all four evaluated baselines across AUROC, Macro-F1, and accuracy.
-The improvement over DEFault and DeepFD indicates that DNN-level diagnostic features were insufficient for many transformer faults in our benchmark.
-The lower scores of AutoTrainer and DeepDiagnosis indicate that fixed training-symptom rules missed faults whose evidence appeared inside attention, projection, cache, or residual behavior. \end{rqsummary}
+The baseline results (\Cref{tab:rq2_detection_comparison}) highlight the difference between general DNN fault detection and transformer-component fault detection.
+AutoTrainer and DeepDiagnosis use fixed training symptoms (\eg gradient failures, loss oscillation, overfitting).
+Many DEFault-bench faults do not necessarily produce these training-level symptoms.
+A masking, QKV, positional, or cache fault can change internal transformer behavior while the loss curve and numerical values remain within ordinary ranges.
+As a result, rule-based methods can miss faults that do not match their predefined symptoms.
+In contrast, DeepFD and DEFault perform better than the rule-based methods because they learn from runtime features rather than relying on fixed rules.
+However, they still focus on general DNN training behavior and do not directly capture transformer-specific behavior (\eg attention distributions, QKV alignment, cache behavior, or component-level propagation).
+These results suggest that transformer fault detection is not only a model-level prediction task.
+It also requires component-level measurements and the dependencies among transformer components.